⚠️ Research in Progress: Doctoral Defence Forthcoming

 Education: What the Curriculum Kills

 Robin Wall Kimmerer’s (2013) Braiding Sweetgrass offers a generative metaphor for the modern university.
 Industrial agriculture operates as a monoculture: a single crop grown to the exclusion of all else, requiring immense inputs to survive.
-The business school functions similarly as an intellectual monoculture, prioritising Western capitalism to the exclusion of all other economic epistemologies.
+The business school functions similarly as an intellectual monoculture, prioritizing Western capitalism to the exclusion of all other economic epistemologies.
 The grandmother’s wisdom represents a polyculture: a diverse, relational ecosystem of knowledge that is resilient and regenerative, and that has sustained communities through upheavals that Harvard case studies never anticipated.

 Boaventura de Sousa Santos (2014) names the systematic destruction of knowledge systems epistemicide.
-The case study method, drawn from Anglo-American management theory, strips business decisions of their colonial contexts and positions Western managerialism as the only valid way to organise human activity.
-Decolonising the curriculum requires more than adding “diverse” case studies.
+The case study method, drawn from Anglo-American management theory, strips business decisions of their colonial contexts and positions Western managerialism as the only valid way to organize human activity. decolonizing the curriculum requires more than adding “diverse” case studies.
 It requires dismantling the assumption that grandmother’s wisdom is folk knowledge rather than legitimate economic theory.

 Tara Yosso’s (2005) concept of Community Cultural Wealth provides the counter-narrative.
-Where deficit models frame marginalised students as lacking capital, Yosso identifies six forms of wealth that communities of colour cultivate and carry: aspirational, linguistic, familial, social, navigational, and resistant capital.
+Where deficit models frame marginalized students as lacking capital, Yosso identifies six forms of wealth that communities of colour cultivate and carry: aspirational, linguistic, familial, social, navigational, and resistant capital.
 A grandmother’s textile business represents an abundance of familial capital.
-The failure lies entirely in the institution’s inability to recognise these forms of wealth as legitimate contributions to the academic field.
+The failure lies entirely in the institution’s inability to recognize these forms of wealth as legitimate contributions to the academic field.

 Shawn Wilson’s (2008) concept of relational accountability insists that research creates relationships carrying obligations beyond publication.
 While I am a settler researcher using a settler methodology, I draw on relational accountability as an ethical compass: findings must be returned to the communities that generated them, and the institutional capital generated by this research must be leveraged toward the structural changes the methodology is designed to surface.